lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Red List Marking

-You can use a master phase action to mark a Red List minion (see [Red List](#red-list)).
+You can use a master phase action to mark a Red List minion (see [traits: Red List](#traits)).
 If you’ve played an out-of-turn master card against this master phase (even if it was cancelled), then you gain one fewer master phase actions than normal (see [Master Cards](#master-cards)).

 ### 3. Minion Phase

 Most of the activity in the game occurs in the minion phase.
 During your minion phase, you may have your minions perform actions.
 Only ready unlocked minions can perform actions, and taking an action locks the acting minion.
-Ready unlocked minions, controlled by other Methuselahs, may attempt to block your action, and blocking locks the blocking minion (see [Resolve Any Block Attempts](#resolve-any-block-attempts)).
+Ready unlocked minions, controlled by other Methuselahs, may attempt to block your action, and blocking locks the blocking minion (see [Resolve Any Block Attempts](#2-resolve-any-block-attempts)).
 An action is successful only if it is not blocked.
 Each action must be resolved (successful or blocked) before another action can be performed.

 If a minion manages to unlock (due to a card or an effect) during this phase, it is possible for them to perform another action.